John Setuni Achuliwor

-John Setuni Achuliwor was a Ghanaian politician and a member of the Third Parliament of the Fourth Republic representing the Navrongo Central Constituency in the Upper East Region of Ghana.
+John Setuni Achuliwor (died 29 January 2003) was a Ghanaian politician and a member of the Third Parliament of the Fourth Republic representing the Navrongo Central constituency in the Upper East Region.

 Early life and education

 John was born in Navrongo Central in the Upper East Region of Ghana.

 Politics

 John was first elected into Parliament on the Ticket of the New Patriotic Party during the December 2000 Ghanaian General elections.
 He Polled 11,246 votes out of the 27,114 valid votes cast representing 41.50%.
 His constituency was a part of the 7 parliamentary seats out of 12 seats won by the New Patriotic Party in that election in the Upper East Region.The New Patriotic Party won a majority total of 99 parliamentary seats out of 200 seats.
 He was elected over Clement T. Bugase of the National Democratic Congress, Pwoawuvi J.Weguri of the Peoples National Convention Party, Kaguah A. Castor of the National Reform Party, Frank Awepuga of the Great Consolidated Political Party, Jennifer Anema of the Convention Peoples Party and Margaret A.Pungase of the United Ghana Movement.
 These secured 11,103, 3,284,604,353, 310 and 214 votes out of the total valid votes cast respectively.
 These were corresponding to 40.90%,12.10%, 2.20%, 1.30%,1.10% and 0.80% respectively of total valid votes cast.